|

 Panelists:

-John Satterfield, Charles Stanier, Bill Caram
+John Satterfield, Charles Stanier (University of Iowa), Bill Caram (Pipeline Safety Trust)

 A discussion on the science, evidence and potential impact of CO2 sequestration.

-Track: Energy & Environment
+Track: Energy and Environment

 255